15 of the best kid-friendly beaches in Queensland

 Noosa needs no introduction, having long been a favourite haunt for families on holidays or day trips.

-Its Main Beach is a delightful stretch of pristine sand and serene ocean conditions, with lifeguards on patrol all year round and heaps of water-based activities to choose from.
+Its Main Beach is a delightful stretch of pristine sand and serene ocean conditions, with lifeguards on patrol all year round and heaps of water-based activities to choose from—making it the perfect kid-friendly beach.

 Mum and dad will love the dining and shopping options on Hastings Street, while the kids will enjoy trying to spot koalas in the nearby Noosa National Park.